Bakersfield Police Department: History

 In August 1973, the department established the Bomb Squad unit with one operator in order to deal with the emerging threat of explosive ordnance in the city.
 Today, the squad consists of five bomb detective technicians and two robots.

 In June 1988, the department started its K-9 unit, consisting of five officers and 5 working dogs.

 On February 8, 1994, the Bakersfield Police Activities League was established for at risk youth in the city.
 In June 1999, the department made city history with the promotion of Eric L. Mattlock as the first African-American chief of police for Bakersfield.
-On July 8, 2003, the Bakersfield Police Department started a School Resource Officer program by assigning a small detail to local city elementary schools.